ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 You can also choose to allow all by specifying non-organization or non-team based settings (as shown above).

-You can limit users who can login to Ascender by limiting only those in an organization or on a team within an organization.
+You can limit users who can login to climber by limiting only those in an organization or on a team within an organization.

 To set up social authentication for a GitHub Organization, you will need to obtain an OAuth2 key and secret for a web application.
 To do this, you must first register your organization-owned application at ``https://github.com/organizations/<yourorg>/settings/applications``.
 In order to register the application, you must supply it with your Authorization callback URL, which is the **Callback URL** shown in the Details page.
 Each key and secret must belong to a unique application and cannot be shared or reused between different authentication backends.
-The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the Ascender User Interface.
+The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the climber User Interface.

 1. Click **Settings** from the left navigation bar.